andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 ```

 **OBS:** in the command inserted by the teacher, he did not installled the package "react-native-worklets", but I got the command I passed above [from the updated manual](https://reactnavigation.org/docs/drawer-navigator/?framework=expo#installation)

+# Finishing the installation

+To finish the installation teacher said that we must do an import in index.js or App.js (in a demo project I saw only the files index.tsx and App.tsx):

+![]